 Resetting all breakpoints

 Clicking the “gear” icon in the breakpoint manager header opens up the “Reset: Breakpoints” action.
 Clicking this button removes all your breakpoint edits (default & custom breakpoints) from the database.
-But NOT the breakpoint-specific settings performed on an element.

 Understanding the base breakpoint